 Marriage: Forgiving and Forbearing

-You recall perhaps that my wife, Noël, said, “You cannot say too often that marriage is a model of Christ and the church” (see Ephesians 5:31-32).
-I said that I think she is right for three reasons.
+You recall perhaps that my wife, Noël, said, “You cannot say too often that marriage is a model of Christ and the church” (see Ephesians 5:31–32).
+I think she is right for three reasons.
 I’ll mention two.
 The first was that saying this lifts marriage out of the sitcom sewer and elevates it into the bright, clear sky of God’s glory where it was meant to be.
 And secondly, saying that marriage is a model of Christ and the church places it firmly on the basis of grace, because that is the way Christ took the church to be his bride, by grace alone.
-And that is how he sustains his relationship with the church—by grace alone.
+And that is how he sustains his relationship with the church — by grace alone.

 Marriage: The Doing and Display of God

 Jesus said in Matthew 22:30, “In the resurrection they neither marry nor are given in marriage, but are like angels in heaven.”
 This is why my father, Bill Piper, will not be a bigamist in the resurrection.
-Both my mother and my step mother have died.
+Both my mother and my step-mother have died.
 My father had a thirty-six-year marriage with my mother and, after her death, a twenty-five-year marriage with my stepmother.
 But in the resurrection, the shadow gives way to the reality.
 Marriage is a pointer toward the glory of Christ and the church.
-But in the resurrection the pointer vanishes into the perfection of that glory.
+But in the resurrection, the pointer vanishes into the perfection of that glory.

 Marriage: Firmly Based in Grace